VinAIResearch/3D-UCaps/README.md

 | **Mean** | **85.73** | **83.77** | **84.75** |        |
 | Paper | 85.07 | 82.49 | 83.78 | |

-### Result of 3D-UCaps on cardiac dataset in 4-folds cross validation setting:
+### Result of 3D-UCaps on the cardiac dataset in 4-folds cross-validation:

 |       | Recall | Precision | Dice | Pretrained model |
 |-------|:------:|:---------:|:----:|------------------|